oscarotero/domplates/README.md

 <p>Hello, <strong>World</strong>!</p>
 ```

 The third argument specify whether the result must be inserted in the dom or not.
-Set `true` to insert just before the `<template>` element:
+Set `true` to insert the result just before the `<template>` element:

 ```js
 tmpl.render('tmpl-welcome', {